biodatasciencearg/MLE/README.md

 Among the functional requirements is the creation/development of two APIs.
 * (1) creating an API to serve  features for each client
 * (2) creating a prediction service that uses the created features.

+The Dockerfile is available to buil a container with all requirements.
+If you run locally without a docker container you must to define enviroment variables (linux):
+#### path to the last model.
+In production you could have multiple models in s3 and point to active model.
+export KUESKI_MODEL_PATH="./model_risk.joblib"
+##### url to api to get the features.
+In a real world you point to a aws endpoint.
+KUESKI_FEATURE_STORE_API_URL="http://localhost:8000"
+#### path to feature store "online".
+In a real world scenario the query will be through a sql connector.
+KUESKI_FEATURE_STORE_PATH="sqlite:///feature_store_online.db"

 Documentation is available at local host on **http://127.0.0.1:8000/docs**.

 <div><img src="./img/documentation.png" width="500px" align="left"></div>